After tons of Beta testing since Apple announced its latest iOS operating system back in June at WWDC, the final version of iOS 13 is finally here.

 For those who use Apple Maps as their main navigation app, this update is for you.
 The updated Apple Maps is getting a makeover.
 It now includes a Street View style feature similar to Google Street View.

 You’ll be able to look around a location in a 360-degree photo to have an idea of what it looks like.
-The new maps will be available in the U.S. by the end of the year, and to more countries in 2020, according to Apple.
+The new maps will be available in the U.S. by the end of the year, and in more countries in 2020, according to Apple.

 5. iMessage Profile Pictures